gt-crnch-rg/lucata-pathfinder-tutorial/README.md

 This tutorial material was developed by Janice McMahon, formerly of Lucata, with help from Jeffrey Young for the notebooks.

 ## Software Information
 This tutorial is geared towards using the 22.02 version of the Lucata programming framework.
-Please see the pprogramming manual (requires RG and GT account)](https://github.gatech.edu/crnch-rg/rg-lucata-pathfinder/blob/main/docs/pathfinder/Lucata-Pathfinder-Programming-Guide-v2.0.0-2202-tools.pdf) for more information.
+Please see the [programming manual (requires RG and GT account)](https://github.gatech.edu/crnch-rg/rg-lucata-pathfinder/blob/main/docs/pathfinder/Lucata-Pathfinder-Programming-Guide-v2.0.0-2202-tools.pdf) for more information.

 ## Topics Covered